beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 // That prints "4" for me, but can vary by system.
 ```

-> **Memory Fun Facts**: When you have a data type that uses more than a
+> **Memory Fun Facts**: When you have a data type (like your typical
-> byte of memory, the bytes that make up the data are always adjacent to
+> `int`) that uses more than a byte of memory, the bytes that make up
-> one another in memory.
-Sometimes they're in order, and sometimes
+> the data are always adjacent to one another in memory.
+Sometimes
+> they're in the order that you expect, and sometimes they're not^[The
-> they're not^[The order that bytes come in is referred to as the
+> order that bytes come in is referred to as the _endianness_ of the
-> _endianness_ of the number.
-Common ones are _big endian_ and _little
-> endian_.
-This usually isn't something you need to worry about.], but
-> that's platform-dependent, and often taken care of for you without you
+> number.
+The usual suspects are _big-endian_ (with the most significant
+> byte first) and _little-endian_ (with the most-significant byte last),
+> or, uncommonly now, _mixed-endian_ (with the most-significant bytes
+> somewhere else).].
+While C doesn't guarantee any particular memory
+> order (it's platform-dependent), it's still generally possible to
+> write code in a way that's platform-independent where you don't have
-> needing to worry about pesky byte orderings.
+> to even consider these pesky byte orderings.

 So _anyway_, if we can get on with it and get a drum roll and some
 foreboding music playing for the definition of a pointer, _a pointer is a